codingkuzzi/ping-pong/README.md

 Numbers divisible by 5 are replaced with "pong" Numbers divisible by 15 are replaced with "ping-pong" The program except only numbers.
 Input Example: "aaa".
 Output Example: error The program counts from 1 to given number.
 Input Example: "2".
-Output Example:"1,2".
+Output Example: "1,2".
-The program counts from 1 to given number and replaces it with "ping" if it's divisible by 3.Input Example: "3".
-Output Example:"1,2,'ping'".
+The program counts from 1 to given number and replaces it with "ping" if it's divisible by 3.
+Input Example: "3".
+Output Example: "1,2,'ping'".
-The program counts from 1 to given number and replaces it with "pong" if it's divisible by 5.Input Example: "5".
-Output Example:"1,2,'ping',4,'pong'".
+The program counts from 1 to given number and replaces it with "pong" if it's divisible by 5.
+Input Example: "5".
+Output Example: "1,2,'ping',4,'pong'".
-The program counts from 1 to given number and replaces it with "ping-pong" if it's divisible by 15.Input Example: "15".
-"1,2,'ping',4,'pong','ping',7,8,'ping','pong',11,'ping',13,14,'ping-pong'".
+The program counts from 1 to given number and replaces it with "ping-pong" if it's divisible by 15.
+Input Example: "15".
+Output Example: "1,2,'ping',4,'pong','ping',7,8, 'ping','pong',11,'ping',13,14,'ping-pong'".
+The program shows output results as unordered list.
+Input Example: "3".
+Output Example:
+"- 1.
+ - 2.
+ - 3."
+ The program has reset option to give a user ability to enter a new number and see new results over and over again.
+Click "Reset" button should empty the page from list of previous results.
 _

 ## Setup/Installation Requirements